airdaydev/airday/packages/list/readme.md

 A very opinionated interactive list system including store & UI component for SolidJS written for borde.app.
 Drag & drop, optionally virtualised or variable height (can be determined by function).

+N.b. the original of this package is to become a tree, however only a 1 level tree i.e. 2D list is implemented at this point, but some tree code is present.

 The architecture has lead to a few marked special cases, dealing with many subtle difference between dragging locally & dragging to a foreign list, as well as differences in the placeholders beneath the originally dragged item & other items and special cases for the final placeholder in remote and local drags.

 ## Features